emcd/emcd.github.io/posts/cl-existence-oriented.rst

 With those questions in mind, let us walk through some code samples from various languages to look at how they handle select use cases.

+**UPDATE** (2023-04-29): Please see my `conversation with ChatGPT
+<../../supplements/chat-gpt/existence-oriented-programming.html>`_ for an
+alternative exposition on the subject.
+(The conversation got off to a rocky start since it hallucinated about this blog post in spite of not being able to access it.
+If you scroll down about a third of the way, I adopt a maieutic approach and things start to go well at that point.
+And, yes, I converse with it like it is a person, even though I know it is not.)
+A decent stack memory diagram emerged from that conversation and is being included in this post.

 Illustrative Cases
 ===============================================================================